octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 Indeed, each smart contract execution has to be verified by any node in the network.
 However, how could this execution be verified if there is a random variable (that would change every time)?

-It might seem to be a good idea to use blockchain events (transaction hash, block timestamp...) as source of randomness.
+It might seem to be a good idea to use blockchain events (transaction hash, block timestamp...) as a source of randomness.
 However, in the end, bakers which create blocks could use this to their advantage.

 The only solution seems to use an external source of randomness or a secure cryptographic scheme.